connext/monorepo/packages/deployments/contracts/README.md

 $ yarn workspace @connext/nxtp-contracts hardhat xcall --transacting-asset-id 0x3FFc03F05D1869f493c7dbf913E636C6280e0ff9 --amount 100000000000000000 --network rinkeby --destination-domain 3331
 ```

 This task can be used to run load tests by specifying the number of `--runs`.
-It can also be configured to run stress tests with multiple accounts in parallel.
-The max number of accounts pulled is specified in `hardhat.config.ts` under each chain's `accounts: { mnemonic, count: 100 }` (default 20 if unspecified).
+It can also be configured to run stress tests with multiple accounts in parallel, simulating "bursty" requests to the network.

+The max number of accounts used is specified in `hardhat.config.ts` under each chain's `accounts: { mnemonic, count: 100 }` (default 20 if unspecified).
 The `--accounts` flag determines the first N of these accounts to use for this task.

 ### trace